socotecio/django-socio-grpc/docs/introduction.rst

 ~~~~~~~~~~~~~

 If you're building a Django application and need to create gRPC services,
-Django Socio Grpc is an excellent choice.
+DSG is an excellent choice.
 It provides a familiar and consistent way
 to define services and methods, making it easy to get started quickly with Django and DRF experience.
 DSG is also natively supports async Django.